CharlieNestor/retrieve_video_info_YouTube_channel/README.md

 ## How it Works

 1. Enter a YouTube channel URL or select an existing channel from the dropdown.
-2. The app retrieves basic channel information and checks for existing data.
+2. The app retrieves comprehensive channel information, including subscriber count, total views, and channel description.
-3. You can sync videos to update the local database with the latest channel information.
+3. You can sync videos to update the local database with the latest channel and video information.
 4. View stored videos in a paginated table, search by title, and visualize upload frequency.
 5. Export video data to CSV for further analysis.

 ## Data Storage

-1. **Local JSON**: Channel data is stored in JSON files within the `Channel_Videos/` directory.
+1. **MongoDB (Primary)**: Data is stored in a MongoDB database, which can be accessed and managed using the provided Docker setup.
-2. **MongoDB**: Data is stored in a MongoDB database, which can be accessed and managed using the provided Docker setup.
+2. **Local JSON (Fallback)**: Channel data is stored in JSON files within the `Channel_Videos/` directory.